United Airlines Flight 232: Attempts to control the plane

 Meanwhile, Records found that the airplane did not respond to his control column.
 Even with the control column turned all the way to the left, commanding maximum left aileron, and pulled all the way back, commanding maximum up elevator – inputs that would never be used together in normal flight – the aircraft was banking to the right with the nose dropping.
 Haynes attempted to level the aircraft with his own control column, then both Haynes and Records tried using their control columns together, but the aircraft still did not respond.
 Afraid the aircraft would roll into a completely inverted position (an unrecoverable situation), the crew reduced the left wing-mounted engine to idle and applied maximum power to the right engine.
 This caused the airplane to level slowly.

 While Haynes and Records performed the engine shutdown checklist for the failed engine, Dvorak observed that the gauges for fluid pressure and quantity in all three hydraulic systems were indicating zero.
 The loss of all hydraulic fluid meant that control surfaces were inoperative.
 The flight crew deployed the DC-10's air-driven generator in an attempt to restore hydraulic power by powering the auxiliary hydraulic pumps, but this was unsuccessful.
-The crew contacted United Airlines maintenance personnel via radio, but were told that the possibility of a total loss of hydraulics in a DC-10 was considered so remote that no procedure was established for such an event.
+The crew contacted United Airlines maintenance personnel via radio, but were told that the possibility of a total loss of hydraulics in a DC-10 was considered so remote that no procedure had been established for such an event.

-The airplane was tending to pull right, and oscillated slowly vertically in a phugoid cycle – characteristic of planes in which control surface command is lost.
+The airplane was tending to pull right and oscillated slowly vertically in a phugoid cycle – characteristic of planes in which control surface command is lost.
 With each iteration of the cycle, the aircraft lost about 1500 ft of altitude.
-Fitch, an experienced United Airlines captain and DC-10 flight instructor, was among the passengers and volunteered to assist.
-The message was relayed by senior flight attendant Jan Brown Lohr to the flight crew, who invited Fitch into the cockpit; he arrived and began assisting at about 15:29.
+Dennis Fitch, an experienced United Airlines captain and DC-10 flight instructor, was among the passengers and volunteered to assist.
+The message was relayed by senior flight attendant Jan Brown Lohr to the flight crew, who invited Fitch into the cockpit; he began assisting at about 15:29.

 Haynes asked Fitch to observe the ailerons through the passenger cabin windows to see if control inputs were having any effect.
-Fitch reported back that the ailerons were not moving at all.
+Fitch reported that the ailerons were not moving at all.
 Nonetheless, the crew continued to manipulate their control columns for the remainder of the flight, hoping for at least some effect.
 Haynes then asked Fitch to take control of the throttles so that Haynes could concentrate on his control column.
 With one throttle in each hand, Fitch was able to mitigate the phugoid cycle and make rough steering adjustments.

 Air traffic control (ATC) was contacted and an emergency landing at nearby Sioux Gateway Airport was organized.
-Haynes kept his sense of humor during the emergency, as recorded by the airplane's cockpit voice recorder (CVR):
+The conversation was recorded by the airplane's cockpit voice recorder (CVR), including: